Coinbase routes AI prompts to cheaper models

 What to watch

-Editorial analysis: observers should track three indicators: adoption of open-weight and specialist models in production, announcements or open-source releases of model-routing/orchestration tooling, and metrics on enterprise AI spend versus token throughput.
-Public commentary from third parties in Business Insider and Digg shows the conversation is active across venture and developer communities; Coinbase has not published a technical whitepaper on its routing system in these reports.
+Track three indicators: adoption of open-weight and specialist models in production, releases of model-routing and orchestration tooling, and metrics on enterprise AI spend versus token throughput.
+Coinbase has not published a technical description of its routing system in the cited reporting; the comments are executive commentary rather than a product or benchmark.

 Scoring Rationale